EnJnDeSIgn/rand-and-rollers/README.md

  Hi...
 I'm Turing's Art consultant on brainstorming and concepts,
  Metaphoric statistical math poems...And lover of everything random!
- I was an imbarasment to my grade 9 Qbasic teacher as when he
- found out I was learning formula translation and counting from 0
- he said That thay were not going to send me to university.....
- I graduated with 18/36 arts credits!

  Copilot is my co author so I don't know who all helped with our code

     listen to my stanza, truth is in the moment but, these are just words and empty...